-Understanding & preventing disease
+Understanding and preventing disease

 Research underpins our knowledge of disease.
 Understanding history, sociology, ethics, biology, chemistry and physics is critical to the management and prevention of disease.